Mishalzeera/mstone1-mzeera-producer-site/README.md

 ### Purpose of the site

 I want to have a site that inspires confidence in my production services to a first time client.
-I intend to use funny audio samples to entertain and provoke interest.
-The snippets will double as a proof of ability.
+I initially intended to use funny audio samples to entertain and provoke interest.
+The snippets would in theory double as a proof of ability.
+However, after consulting with a sensible person, I came to the decision that it is better to just show a broad selection of my best work.

 ### Value of the site